-- (a) It shall be unlawful It is unlawful for any person to be in possession or engaged in the sale of roosters or male chickens. - (b) The director may seize any rooster possessed in violation of this section and impound the animal at BARC.
-The director, any animal control officer or any police officer may enter any building or property to seize a rooster that is possessed in violation of this section upon consent of an adult occupant of the building or property or one having the right of possession thereof, or under a warrant issued by a municipal iudge. - (c) The director shall impose a fee for the impoundment and daily boarding of a rooster and the amount of the fees shall be stated in the city fee schedule.
-All fees are payable by the owner of the rooster upon either redemption of the rooster from BARC or disposition of the rooster by BARC. - (d) The owner of an impounded rooster may redeem the rooster within 24 hours upon payment of all impoundment and daily boarding fees and the provision of a sworn statement stating that the owner will immediately remove the rooster from the city and will keep the rooster at an identified place where its possession is not unlawful. - (e) An impounded rooster that is not claimed within 24 hours by its owner shall become the property of BARC for disposition as BARC deems appropriate. - (f) It shall be a defense to prosecution under subsection (a) of this section that the rooster is:
+- (a) It shall be unlawful It is unlawful for any person to be in possession or engaged in the sale of roosters or male chickens within the city. - (b) The director may seize any rooster possessed in violation of this section and impound the animal at BARC.
+The director, any animal control officer or any police officer may enter any building or property to seize a rooster therein that is possessed in violation of this section upon consent of an adult occupant of such building or property or one having the right of possession of such building or property, or under a warrant issued by a municipal judge.

-- (1) Owned by a governmental entity or participating in a health, research, educational or similar program conducted by a governmental entity; or - (2) Owned by a medical, educational, or research institution operating in compliance with all applicable federal, state, and local laws.
+- (c) The director shall impose a fee for the impoundment and daily boarding of a rooster and the amount of such fees shall be stated in the city fee schedule.
+All fees are payable by the owner of the rooster upon either redemption of the rooster from BARC or disposition of the rooster by BARC. - (d) A rooster that has been impounded may be redeemed within 24 hours by its owner upon payment of all impoundment and daily boarding fees and the provision of a sworn statement stating that the owner will immediately remove the rooster from the city and will keep the rooster at an identified place where its possession is not unlawful. - (e) A rooster that has been impounded and has not been claimed within 24 hours by its owner shall become the property of BARC for disposition as BARC deems appropriate. - (f) It shall be a defense to prosecution under subsection (a) of this section that the rooster is: - (1) Owned by a governmental entity or participating in a health, research, educational or similar program conducted by a governmental entity; or - (2) Owned by a medical, educational, or research institution operating in compliance with all applicable federal, state, and local laws.